Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

 We remark that for $n=2$ and $\lambda_{0}\neq \lambda_{1}$, the map $\Psi_{2}$ when restricted to $\prod_{i=0}^{n-1} \mathscr{V}_{\lambda_{i},(b)}= \mathscr{V}_{\lambda_{0},(b)}\times \mathscr{V}_{\lambda_{1},(b)}$ is not surjective.
 Indeed, any rational of the form $p/b^{N}$ cannot be in the image of $\Psi_{2}$ because $\theta_{b}(\xi)=\theta_{b}(p/b^{N}-\xi)$ is easily verified.

 The proof of Theorem~\ref{nonarxiv} and consequently Theorem~\ref{th04} again uses similar ideas as Theorem~\ref{th03}.
 We first show how Theorem~\ref{th04} can be inferred from Theorem~\ref{nonarxiv}.
-Here we restrict the one-dimensional image of our sum map to numbers that are not very well approximable.
+Here we consider not very well approximable numbers in the one-dimensional image of our sum map.

 \begin{proof}[Deduction of Theorem~\ref{th04} from Theorem~\ref{nonarxiv}] Anything apart from the lower bound $1$ upon our assumption \eqref{eq:assuan} on the $\lambda_{i}$, follows easily from \eqref{eq:jarnik} and Theorem~\ref{uppack} again.
 We can assume both $\lambda_{i}<\infty$, otherwise the claim follows directly from the upper bound being $1$.
 However, by Theorem~\ref{nonarxiv}, the image of the Lipschitz map